ccs53/Eventbrite/README.md

 ### Git

-I have used **Git** has a version control system to store all the versions.
+I have used **Git** as a version control system to store all the versions.

 ### Sketch